programminghistorian/ph-submissions/en/drafts/originals/scalable-reading-of-structured-data.md

 Combining these two tracks, we show how scalable reading can be used to analyze a wide variety of structured data.
 Our suggested scalable reading workflow includes two distant reading approaches that will help researchers to explore and analyze overall features in large data sets (chronologically and in relation to binary structures), plus a way of using distant reading to select individual data points for close reading in a systematic and reproducible manner.

 # Scalable Reading, a Gateway for Newcomers to Digital Methods
 The combination of close and distant reading introduced in this lesson, is intended to provide a gateway into digital methods for students and academics who are new to incorporating computational thinking in their work.
 When connecting distant reading of large datasets to close reading of single data points, you create a bridge between computational methods and hand-curated methods commonly used in humanities subjects.
-In our experience, scalable reading –where the analysis of the entire data sets represents a set of contexts for the close reading– eases the difficulties newcomers might experience when asking questions of their material which can be explored and answered using computational thinking.
+In our experience, scalable reading &mdash;where the analysis of the entire dataset represents a range of contexts for close reading&mdash; eases the difficulties newcomers might experience when asking questions of their material which can be explored and answered using computational thinking.
 The reproducible way of selecting individual cases for closer inspection speaks, for instance, directly to central questions within the discipline of history and sociology regarding the relationship between a general context and a case study, but can also be used in other humanities disciplines that operate with similar analytical frameworks.

 # The Scalable Reading
 We originally used the workflow presented below to analyze the remembrance of the American children’s television program *Sesame Street* on Twitter.
 We used a combination of close and distant reading to find out how certain events generated discussion of *Sesame Street*’s history, which Twitter-users dominated the discourse about *Sesame Street*’s history, and which parts of the show's history they emphasised.
 Our example below also uses a small dataset related to tweets about *Sesame Street*.
 However, the same analytical framework can also be used to analyze many other kinds of structured data.
 To demonstrate the applicability of the workflow to other kinds of data, we discuss how it could be applied to a set of structured data from the digitized collections held by the National Gallery of Denmark.
 The data from the National Gallery is very different from the Twitter data used in the lesson's example track, but the general idea of using distant reading to contextualize close reading works equally well.